codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to be a banker, but I lost interest.
+I’m on a whiskey diet.
+I’ve lost three days already.

 ## Daily Trivia

-The acronym &quot;RIP&quot; stands for which of these?
+What was the first Android version specifically optimized for tablets?
- 1. Routine Inspection Protocol
+ 1. Eclair
- 2. Routing Information Protocol
+ 2. Froyo
- 3. Regular Interval Processes
+ 3. Marshmellow
- 4. Runtime Instance Processes
+ 4. Honeycomb

 <details>
   <summary>Answer</summary>
-  Routing Information Protocol
+  Honeycomb
 </details>